 Burning materials (including fireworks) can be pushed through letterboxes.
 A metal container or lockable flap can be fitted.

-Further advice on home security can be obtained from the Local Police Crime Prevention Officer.
+Further advice on home security can be obtained from your local Police Crime Prevention Officer.

 Arson can be a major problem for schools.

-Help us to reduce the number of schools hit by arson over the school holidays by reporting any suspicious activity on school grounds during the holidays.
+Help us to reduce the number of schools hit by arson over school holidays by reporting any suspicious activity on school grounds.
 For example, please report trespassers in school grounds, of whatever nature, so that we can prevent incidents.

-If you see any suspicious activity on school grounds immediately contact Cheshire Police on their non emergency number 0845 458 0000 (or dial 999 if appropriate) or call crimestoppers on 0800 555 111 at any time during the school holidays.
+If you see any suspicious activity on school grounds immediately contact Cheshire Police on their non emergency number 101 (or dial 999 if appropriate) or call Crimestoppers on 0800 555 111 at any time during the school holidays.